-Students can communicate with their teachers through their Mercy student email, ELEOS discussions, and online chat sessions.
+Students can communicate with their teachers through their Mercy student email, D2L discussions, and online chat sessions.
 Faculty may also be available for office appointments and by phone.
 Your instructors will also indicate how to best contact them.

 How do I communicate with other students in the course?

 Students communicate with each other through Mercy student email, D2L discussions, and online chat sessions.
 Some teachers will ask students to "introduce themselves" to their classmates early in the course.